SCHOLARSHIPS & AWARDS

 If you are interested in applying for this scholarship, please fill out the Alabama Scholarship Form or the Mississippi Scholarship Form or the Tennessee Scholarship Form, and submit a short description of why you would like to attend the Alabama-Mississippi-Tennessee Rural Tourism Conference and how it would benefit you and your organization.
 Also, give a brief description of what rural tourism aspects your organization promotes.

 You can also nominate someone other than yourself for this scholarship by filling out the appropriate information on the scholarship form and submit in writing why you think this person should receive this scholarship and how this conference would benefit their continuing education.
-The deadline for application is August 1st.
+The deadline for application is September 1st.

 We look forward to a successful conference this year with a great roster of speakers on various subjects that apply to rural tourism.